-- Work with your parents and counselor to verify and update the courses in which you are pre-registered for the next school year. - Discuss if needed, when to take the TSI Assessment and CTC application process with your counselor. - □ Review the PSAT test results with your counselor. - Begin building your résumé in Naviance.
+- □ Work with your parents and counselor to verify and update the courses in which you are pre-registered for the next school year. - Discuss, if needed, TSI Assessment testing dates and CTC application process with your counselor. - □ Review the PSAT test results with your counselor. - Begin building your résumé in Naviance.